 Short Form Bio

-Dr. Tonya M. Evans, Esquire, is Visiting Full Professor of Law at Penn State Dickinson Law School, 2020-21 Professor of the Year nominee, 2021 Forbes Over 50 Listee (Investment category) and 2021 awardee of the Fastcase 50 list.
+Tonya M. Evans, Esquire, is a Full Professor of Law at Penn State Dickinson Law School, 2020-21 Professor of the Year nominee, 2021 Forbes Over 50 Listee (Investment category) and 2021 awardee of the Fastcase 50 list.
 Prior to Dickinson Law, Professor Evans served as Associate Dean of Academic Affairs and Professor of Law at the University of New Hampshire School of Law, where she created and directed the school’s Blockchain, Cryptocurrency & Law online professional certificate program and developed its world-class instructor pool and curriculum.
 She is also the former Chair of the Intellectual Property & Technology Online Programs.

 Professor Evans has expertise in the areas of intellectual property, new technologies (including blockchain and distributed ledger technology), entrepreneurship & innovation (including advisor to startups), entertainment law, trusts & estates, and municipal finance.
 She writes, speaks, and teaches primarily about the intersections of copyright and new technologies, blockchain and the law, and trusts and estates.